timTam97/compcontrol-api/README.md

 ## Setup

-As mentioned above, this API is already deployed across multiple domains on `timsam.live`.
+As mentioned above, this API is already deployed across multiple domains on `timsam.au`.

 If you want to build and deploy it yourself, then: